anagon88/accounting-app/README.md

 # accounting-app

-# This is the code of the FE
+This is the code of the FE developed in Angular 10.